Jane Fonda: Health

 It was in my 40s, and if you suffer from bulimia, the older you get, the worse it gets.
 It takes longer to recover from a bout ...
 I had a career, I was winning awards, I was supporting nonprofits, I had a family.
 I had to make a choice: I live or I die.

 Fonda was diagnosed with breast cancer and osteoporosis in her later years.
 She underwent a lumpectomy in November 2010 and recovered.
 In April 2019, Fonda revealed she had a cancerous growth removed from her lower lip the previous year and pre-melanoma growths removed from her skin.

-On September 2, 2022, Fonda announced that she has been diagnosed with non-Hodgkin lymphoma, and that she had begun chemotherapy treatments, expected to last six months.
+In 2022, Fonda was diagnosed with non-Hodgkin lymphoma, and that began chemotherapy treatments, expected to last six months.
 On December 15, 2022, Fonda stated that her cancer was in remission and that her chemotherapy would be discontinued.

-Filmography

-Awards and honors
+Acting credits and accolades

 In 1962, Fonda was given the honorary title of "Miss Army Recruiting" by the Pentagon.
 In 1981, she was awarded the Women in Film Crystal Award.
 In 1994, the United Nations Population Fund made Fonda a Goodwill Ambassador.
 In 2004, she was awarded the Women's eNews 21 Leaders for the 21st Century award as one of Seven Who Change Their Worlds.
 In 2007, Fonda was awarded an Honorary Palme d'Or by Cannes Film Festival President Gilles Jacob for career achievement.
 Only three others had received such an award – Jeanne Moreau, Alain Resnais, and Gérard Oury.

 In December 2008, Fonda was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts.
 In November and December 2009, she received the National German Sustainability Award and New York Women's Agenda Lifetime Achievement Award.
 She was also selected as the 42nd recipient (2014) of the AFI Life Achievement Award.
 In 2017, she received a Goldene Kamera lifetime achievement award.
+In 2021, she received a Cecil B. DeMille Award at the 78th Golden Globe Awards.
+In 2025, she received a Screen Actors Guild Life Achievement Award at the 31st Screen Actors Guild Awards.

 She was one of fifteen women selected to appear on the cover of the September 2019 issue of British Vogue, by guest editor Meghan, Duchess of Sussex.

-In 2019, she was inducted into the National Women's Hall of Fame and in the following year she was on the list of the BBC's 100 Women announced on November 23, 2020.
+In 2019, she was inducted into the National Women's Hall of Fame and in the following year she was on the list of the BBC's 100 Women.
+In September 2023, Fonda received the John Steinbeck “In the Souls of the People” Award.